asiemer/ProjectHealth-ProjectService/README.md

 #General
-This is `Iteration Zero` for projects implemented as Micro Services using CQRS, DDD and Event Sourcing.
+This is the `Projects` component of the Heart Beat project implemented as Micro Services using CQRS, DDD and Event Sourcing.

 This project uses